What kind of programs does PPM offer?

-There are several financial assistance options available for participants including work study position and scholarships and installment plans.
-In the event that an individual does not qualify for or is not able to take advantage of one of these opportunities (as in the case of a work-study positions), we can work with you to create a payment structure that works within your budget.
+There are several financial assistance options available for participants including work study positions, scholarships and installment plans.
+In the event that an individual does not qualify for or is not able to take advantage of one of these opportunities (as in the case of a work-study positions), we will work with you to create a payment structure that works within your budget.
 Contact our offices for details regarding these options.

-Are your programs covered by health insurance or can I be reimbursed under a flex spending plan?
+Are your programs covered by health insurance or can I be reimbursed under a flex spending account?

 Can I get Continuing Education Credits for taking PPM courses?

-The Penn Program for Mindfulness collaborates with several accredited providers to offer Continuing Education (CE) credits for psychologists, social workers and nurses for the 8 week MBSR foundation course, the healthcare professionals course and some advanced and teacher training programs.
-CE credits require an additional fee that varies depending on the total number of course hours and the type of credits being requested.
+The Penn Program for Mindfulness collaborates with several accredited providers to offer Continuing Education (CE) credits for psychologists, social workers and nurses for both the 8 week Mindfulness-based Stress Management foundation course and Healing the Heart and Mind: Mindfulness for Healthcare Professionals course.
+Additionally, CE credits are available for the Practicum, which is the first step in teacher training.
+There is an additional fee for CE credits that varies depending on the total number of course hours and the type of credits being requested.
 See individual courses for details.

 Do any of these programs provide certification in mindfulness or mindfulness training?